 PramPack was an instant commercial success reaching an amazing distribution in over 500 stores in the Nordic countries within two years on the market.
 After only two years, at the end of 2010, Prampack was acquired by Stokke, a leading manufacturer of children’s accessories, strollers and furniture.

-Let's talk to Creative Director of Industrial Design
+Have a chat with our Creative Director of Industrial Design

 Carl André Nørstebø